singh-man/books/crackingTheCoding/19_hints.md

 - \#262.
 8.1     What is the runtime of this method?
 Think carefully.
 Can you optimize it?
 - \#263.
 10.2    Can you leverage a standard sorting algorithm?
 - \#264.
 6.9     Note:  If an integer x is divisible by a, and b =  x / a, then x is also divisible by b.
 Does this mean that all numbers have an even number of factors?
 - \#265.
-8. 9    Adding a left or right paren at each step will eliminate duplicates.
+8.9    Adding a left or right paren at each step will eliminate duplicates.
 Each substring will be unique at each step.
 Therefore, the total string will be unique.
 - \#266.
 10.9    If the value x is smaller than the start of the column, then it also can't be in any columns to the right.
 - \#267.
-8.7     Approach 1: You can create all permutations of abed by computing all permutations of abc and then inserting d into each possible location within those.
+8.7     Approach 1: You can create all permutations of abcd by computing all permutations of abc and then inserting d into each possible location within those.
 - \#268.
 11.6    What are the different features and uses we would want to test?
 - \#269.
 5.2     How would you get the first digit in .893?
 If you multiplied by 10, you'd shift the values over to get 8.
 93. What happens if you multiply by 2?
 - \#270.
 9.2     To find the connection between two nodes, would it be better to do a breadth-first search or depth-first search?
 Why?